seven icelandic hip-hop acts you should get to know

-Give Adele and Bieber a break.
-Try something different today.
+Put Adele and Bieber on pause; try something different today.

 Cast aside all those preconceptions about elves and ethereal folk music, because it turns out hip-hop is big in Iceland.
-Sure, Sigur Ros are still helping us sleep every night and yes, Bjork remains their musical mother, but the nation's children have grown up to explore new musical worlds.
+Sure, Sigur Ros still help us sleep every night and yes, Bjork remains the nation's musical mother, but Iceland's nation's children have grown up to explore new musical worlds.
 First heard through a Nordic filter back in the late '80s, rap in Reykjavik and further afield has really taken off in the last few years.
-Naturally much of said music is in Icelandic and we don't know what they're saying, but this just makes it sound cooler.
-At this year's Iceland Airwaves festival, we were lucky enough to host four of the below on the i-D Mix stage and they were brilliant.
-Get to know our favourite key players from the scene…
+Naturally, much of said music is in Icelandic and we can't quite understand what's being said, but being lost in translation just makes things sound cooler.
+At this year's Iceland Airwaves festival, we were lucky enough to host four of the seven beat slangers on the i-D Mix stage and they were brilliant!
+Get to know our favorite key players from the scene…

-Úlfur Úlfur won our approval and appreciation with their video for Brennum Allt, which seems to roughly translate as Let's Burn It All.
-Featuring their mate Kött Grá Pje riding around in a car full of dogs, the visuals follow Arnar and his pony through the city as Helgi gets back to nature.
-Get their guided tour to Reykjavik here.
+Úlfur Úlfur won our approval and appreciation with the Brennum Allt music video, which seems to roughly translate as Let's Burn It All.
+Featuring pal Kött Grá Pje riding around in a car full of dogs, the visuals follow Arnar and his pony through the city as Helgi gets back to nature.

-Having experienced their live performance for which they wore nude bodysuits, it is clear that the daughters of Reykjavik don't give a fuck - about conforming, what you think of their bodies, or whether you're offended by their lyrics on the joys of anal sex.
-The 15-strong all-female hip-hop crew penned the Icelandic Slut Walk anthem and are pleased to disrupt what they still find to be a very male-dominated world.
+After we experienced a live performance in which this all-female hip-hop crew wore nude bodysuits, it became clear that the daughters of Reykjavik don't give a fuck -- about conforming, what you think of their bodies, or whether you're offended by their lyrics regarding the joys of anal sex.
+The 15-strong squad penned the Icelandic Slut Walk anthem and are pleased to disrupt what they find to be a very male-dominated world.
 READ our interview with them here.

 Gisli Palmi (+ Glacier Mafia)

-All white everything save for his icy blue eyes, Emmsjé Gauti called on the rest of the scene to join him in his recent video for Strákarnir, or 'the boys' in English.
+All white everything (save for his icy blue eyes), Emmsjé Gauti called on the rest of the scene to join him in his recent video for Strákarnir, which means 'the boys' in English.
 Starring Sturla Atlas and Gisli Palmi, Emmsjé gets a backie from Úlfur Úlfur's Arnar and the duo cruise the streets together before heading out for a skate.

-Catchy, chilled and beautiful.
-This Aaron Carter-alike raps about cereal and loves a bit of colour.
+Catchy, chill and beautiful.
+This Aaron Carter look-alike raps about cereal and loves a bit of color.
 If Ryan Hemsworth was an Icelandic rapper, he might sound a little something like this.

 Sturla Atlas (+ 101 Boys)